JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_collision_and_intesection.md

   exit()
   ```

-## Collide with frame, window border and restrict to rectangle
+## Collide with frame, window border (boundaries) and restrict to rectangle

 Related Stack Overflow questions: